 Equality will ultimately increase.
 People will be more equal in the future.

 Many believe that a perfect society would include equality of opportunity and/or outcome.
 Is our society moving toward greater equality or profound inequality?
 Students may be surprised that the World State’s supposed utopia relies on a strictly controlled and clearly unjust caste hierarchy.
+Everyone is equal.
+Some are just born as Alphas.

 Key standard: SL1 Comprehension and Collaboration (discussion)